Society for Vascular Medicine

 Significance of the SVP Classification

-The SVP instrument enhances clinical decision-making, establishes disease-specific outcome measures, and adequately categorizes patient groups for clinical trials.
+The SVP is an standardization instrument that enhances clinical decision-making, establishes disease-specific outcome measures, and adequately categorizes patient groups for clinical trials.

 References